bhikkhu-manual/bhikkhu-manual/manuscript/markdown/chants/reflections.md

 <span class="vin">&nbsp;</span>and realize the Deathless.\
 Through the goodness that arises from my practice,\
 And through this act of sharing,\
-May all desires and attachments quickly cease\
+May all cravings and attachments quickly cease\
 And all harmful states of mind.\
 Until I realize Nibbāna,\
 In every kind of birth, may I have an upright mind,\